 What is the Hazard?
 Who may be harmed?
 How might people be harmed?
-Risk Rating Remaining Risk Probability Severity Risk Control Measures in Place Probability Severity Risk Overcrowding on the pond All Loss of control of the group, chaos could result in injury.
-3 3 9 • Instructor to make sure there are only a maximum of 12 participants to one instructor plus an assistant.
-Instructor to stop the session if it becomes unsafe.
-Where necessary, boundaries and sections of pond used to control group.
-Only ever same craft to run on the pond at any one time.
-(E.g. 1 x paddle games, 1 x raft or 2 x raft.)
-1 1 1 Falling from basketball hoop All Cuts, bruises, grazes and entrapment 2 2 4 • Ensure the group are made aware not to swing or climb on the net.
+Risk Rating Remaining Risk Probability Severity Risk Control Measures in Place Probability Severity Risk Falling from basketball hoop All Cuts, bruises, grazes and entrapment 2 2 4 • Ensure the group are made aware not to swing or climb on the net.
 Ensure the group are made aware not to hold onto the base as it is sharp 1 2 2 Other Craft All See above 3 2 6 • Participants briefed at the start of the session on the dangers of other craft on the water.
-1 2 2 Lifting Heavy Equipment All Strains and manual handling related injuries 4 4 16 • All staff are provided with manual handing training.
+1 2 2 Lifting Heavy Equipment All Strains and manual handling related injuries 4 4 16 • All instructor staff are provided with manual handing training.
 Participants shown safe practice on lifting and carrying, bent legs and straight back.
-1 2 2 Submerged objects All Cuts, bruises, grazes and contusions 3 3 9 • Participants and staff to have well fitted footwear e.g. close toed shoes (not wellington boots or crocks).
-2 3 6 Head Injury All Cuts, bruises, grazes and contusions.
+Instructors to ensure adequate number of people are available to lift the raft.
+Instructor to monitor and manage constantly.
+1 4 4 Submerged Objects All Cuts, bruises, grazes and contusions 3 3 9 • Participants and staff to have well fitted footwear e.g. close toed shoes (not wellington boots or crocks).
+Participants not allowed to jump off the raft.
+2 3 6 Entrapment / Entanglement Participants Limbs and/or fingers could get caught in ropes/ gaps in the raft.
+Potential of being trapped underwater.
+4 4 16 • Instructors will check each raft before it goes on the water that there are no ropes left trailing from the raft.
+Instructors will teach the correct knots needed to build a raft.
+Participants warned where to sit on raft to prevent entanglement with ropes.
+Instructor to be prepared to enter the water if necessary.
+Instructor to have emergency knife 1 4 4 Head Injury All Cuts, bruises, grazes and contusions.
 Concussion.
 4 4 16 • Participants briefed at the beginning of the session on the potential hazards that may cause a head injury.
 Helmets to be worn by all participants, instructors and leaders.
-1 4 4 Human Error All Instructor complacency and loss of focus could put everyone at risk 3 3 9 • • • All instructors are trained by a senior member of staff and given a formal observation before being allowed to lead a session alone.
+1 4 4 Human Error All Instructor complacency and loss of focus could put everyone at risk 3 3 9 • All instructors are trained by a senior member of staff and given a formal observation before being allowed lead sessions alone.
 All instructors are regularly monitored to ensure procedures are complied with.
 All instructors are aware of where they can find all procedures in place for the activity.
 Where possible, instructors to only work the same session twice in a day.
 Instructors made aware of any changes to activity, via activity change sheet.
 Refresh training when necessary.
 1 3 3